An Ounce of Prevention

 Metzger intends that the class be the start of many conversations about how a tween’s body changes are completely normal.
 “I tell families, ‘this has been one 200-minute conversation, now you go out and have 200 one-minute conversations.’”

 In 1992, Metzger partnered with pediatrician Dr. Rob Lehman, who facilitates a similar class for boys and their dads, to create Great Conversations.
-They currently provide classes for Children’s, their primary sponsor in the state of Washington, and for Lucile Packard Children’s Hospital in Palo Alto, Calif.
+They currently provide classes for Seattle Children’s, their primary sponsor in the state of Washington, and for Lucile Packard Children’s Hospital in Palo Alto, Calif.

-“Open communication with parents is the number one reason why kids delay having sex,” says Dr. Yolanda Evans, an adolescent medicine specialist at Children’s.
+“Open communication with parents is the number one reason why kids delay having sex,” says Dr. Yolanda Evans, an adolescent medicine specialist at Seattle Children’s.
 “We want parents to be comfortable having an open, truthful dialogue about the issues that tweens are wondering and worrying about.
-That’s why Children’s sponsors this class.”
+That’s why Seattle Children’s sponsors this class.”

 At the end of each class, Metzger invites the girls to write any remaining questions on index cards so she can respond without singling anyone out.